CollabIP/elasticsearch-arm-templates/README.md

 * <strong>Ingest nodes</strong> - Dedicated Ingest nodes can be deployed as a VM Scale Set.

-To support these new features, many changes have been made.

 ## Deploying the Tethr custom ARM templates